schustischuster/DevSeqPlant/src/README.md

-All scripts related to the front- and backend go here.
+All scripts related to the front- and backend except the actual html/php files.